charleslbryant/going-agile/GLOSSARY.md

 ## DevOps

-DevOps (a portmanteau of "development" and "operations") is a software development method that stresses communication[buzzword], collaboration[buzzword] (information sharing and web service usage), integration[buzzword], automation[buzzword] and measurement of cooperation[buzzword] between software developers and other information-technology (IT) professionals.
+DevOps is a software development method that stresses communication, collaboration, integration, automation and measurement of cooperation between software developers and other information-technology (IT) professionals.